Kate-Archer/cp1404practicals/prac_02/REFLECTION.md

 ## What do you need to stop or change in your work for this subject overall so far?

 I need to stop overthinking or overcomplicating the task to the point where I don't answer what was actually asked for (a tangent).
-I need to unlearn old, bad coding habbits.
+I need to unlearn old, bad coding habits.
 I need to unlearn old naming conventions and comment styles from other classes.

 ## What are you currently doing poorly for practicals in this subject that you will change?